 Both coursework and written exams count towards your final assessment.

-You will be able to join in specialist lectures including visits to places such as Daresbury Laboratories and Liverpool University.
+You will be able to join in specialist lectures including visits to places such as Daresbury Laboratories and the University of Liverpool.

 Where might it lead?